Ionescu helps New York rally past Los Angeles 64-61 - WHIZ News

 The Liberty (13-18) earned two wins over the Sparks (12-19) in the span of 24 hours, sweeping the back-to-back set.
 New York had a much tougher time than its 102-73 victory a night earlier to stay in the playoff hunt.

+“We shot awful in the paint, outside the paint, but at end of the day we kept the faith and buckled down on defense,” Ionescu said.
+“Got scores when we needed to.
+It’s really hard to beat a team on a back-to-back.
+We were able to get two wins which is big for this franchise into this playoff push.”

 Coming into Wednesday night’s games, one game separated the seventh through 11th places in the standings.
-With the win, New York moved into a tie with Phoenix for seventh.
+With the win, New York moved into a tie with Phoenix and Atlanta for seventh.

 Trailing 50-35 with 5:23 left in the third quarter, New York held Los Angeles scoreless for the rest of the period to cut its deficit to five.